Overnight Sensation (film)

 Overnight Sensation or Overnight Happiness (Glück über Nacht) is a 1932 German comedy film directed by Max Neufeld and starring Magda Schneider, Hermann Thimig, and S. Z. Sakall.

 The film's sets were designed by the art director Max Heilbronner.
 It was shot at the Grunewald Studios in Berlin and on location in Locarno.
 It was distributed by the German branch of Universal Pictures.

 Synopsis

-An inventor working on the development of a rocket enlists the help of a young woman he meets in the night to help him persuade a financier to back his scheme.
+An inventor working on the development of a rocket enlists the help of a young woman he meets during the titular night to help him persuade a financier to back his scheme.